How to Find a Charity Worthy of Your Donation

 Make Charitable Giving an Investment, Not a Guess

 Donating time or money to charitable causes is an essential part of many Americans’ lives.
-Giving allows us to help organizations that positively impact the world, it gives us a feel-good factor, and can even provide some donors with a tax deduction.
+Giving allows us to help organizations that positively impact the world; it gives us a feel-good factor, and can even provide some donors with a tax deduction.

 Informed Giving Is Effective Giving

 Fortunately, there is an increasing number of third-party organizations that can help sort through the turmoil of the nonprofit world.
 Some of these vetting and rating organizations specialize in particular types of charities, such as international or poverty.
-Others stick to charities of a certain size, while a few deal with a narrow bandwidth of organizations.
+Others stick to charities of a specific size, while a few deal with a narrow bandwidth of organizations.

 Think of your charitable giving as an investment in creating a better world.
 You wouldn’t invest in a company if you didn’t have confidence in that company’s ability to create value.

 Use these resources to find the charities you care about and that you can trust.

 If you are interested in giving to a charity working in the field of international aid and global health, GiveWell is an excellent resource.

 GiveWell is dedicated to using data to find outstanding giving opportunities.
 It publishes the full details of its analysis to help donors decide where to give.
 They recommend just a few charities that they deem highly capable and likely to benefit from additional funding.
 Their choices tend to concentrate on global health issues.